Bad Moon Rising

 "Bad Moon Rising" is a song written by John Fogerty and performed by Creedence Clearwater Revival.
-It was the lead single from their album Green River and was released in April 16, 1969 four months before the album.
-The song peaked at No. 2 on the Billboard Hot 100 chart on 28 June 1969 and reached No. 1 on the UK Singles Chart for three weeks in September of that year (see 1969 in music).
+It was the lead single from their album Green River and was released on April 16, 1969, four months before the album.
+The song peaked at No. 2 on the Billboard Hot 100 chart on June 28, 1969, and reached No. 1 on the UK Singles Chart for three weeks in September of that year.
 It was CCR's second gold single.

 The song has been recorded by at least 20 different artists, in styles ranging from folk to reggae to psychedelic rock.

 In 2010, Rolling Stone ranked it No. 364 on its "500 Greatest Songs of All Time" list.

-It is one of five songs by the band that peaked at the No. 2 spot on the U.S. Billboard chart and didn't get to No. 1.
+It is one of five songs by the band that peaked at the No. 2 spot on the U.S. Billboard chart and did not get to No. 1.
 It was blocked by "Love Theme from Romeo and Juliet" by Henry Mancini.

+On John Fogerty's 2013 album Wrote a Song for Everyone, the song is included featuring the Zac Brown Band.

 Composition

 "Bad Moon Rising" uses weather imagery to make the point that something bad is lurking "out there."

 Fogerty reportedly wrote the song after watching the 1941 film The Devil and Daniel Webster.
 It was inspired by a scene in the film in which a hurricane destroys the crops of several farms, but spares those of Jabez Stone (James Craig), the character in the film who makes a deal with the devil in exchange for wealth.
 Fogerty claims the song is about "the apocalypse that was going to be visited upon us".
-He also said that when the band was learning the song he recognized the dichotomy between the apocalyptic words and the happy melody.
+He also said that when the band was learning the song, he recognized the contrast between the apocalyptic words and the happy melody.
 He said "It wasn't until the band was learning the song that I realized the dichotomy.
 Here you've got this song with all these hurricanes and blowing and raging ruin and all that, but it's 'I see a bad moon rising.'
 It's a happy-sounding tune, right?
 It didn't bother me at the time."